apache/nuttx/README.txt

 -----------

   The project sources are in two Git repositories.
-The core OS is in incubator-nuttx and the apps repository is in incubator-apps.
+The core OS is in incubator-nuttx and the apps repository is in incubator-nuttx-apps.
 These are housed in GitBox on ASF servers and also mirrored at GitHub.
 These are kept in sync, so you can use whichever option you prefer.

   - NuttX core OS repository: